Code-by-Hamza/Expense-Tracker/README.md

    ```
 2. Follow the on-screen menu to manage your expenses.

+3. You can also open it in code editors like VScode.

 ## Requirements
 - Python 3.10+

 ## File Structure
 - `expense_tracker.py`: Main script.
 - `expenses.json`: Data file (created automatically).
+- `expenses.csv` : CSV file for exporting.

 ## Example
 ```